-Even after the new CEO takes office, other colleagues still look to the old founder when it comes to the deepest matters of getting clear on vision, values and high level direction.
+Even after the new CEO takes office, other colleagues still look to the old founder when it comes to the deepest matters of getting clear on vision, values and high-level direction.
 The new CEO struggles to find their place in the new order of things.
-They may well give up and leave (or be fired), blaming themselves or the old founder for the confusion.
+They may well give up and leave (or be fired,) blaming themselves or the old founder for the confusion.

-The long-gone source
+Scenario 3: The long-gone source

-A drift from creativity to a focus on money
+Scenario 4: A drift from creativity to a focus on money

 How to fix things when it’s gone wrong

-The problematic symptoms to look out for are: power struggles; authoritarianism; death-by-consensus; a focus on money; a lost CEO; or a founder who just can’t let go.
+As you’ve seen, the problematic symptoms to look out for are: power struggles; authoritarianism; death-by-consensus; a focus on money; a lost CEO; or a founder who just can’t let go.

-The source may well have left the organisation some time ago.
+The source may even have left the organisation some time ago.
 It’s worth going to find them.
 When you explain what’s going wrong, they’ll often surprise you with their insight about what needs to happen next.